When life gives you lemons, make lemonade: Variations

 In 1944, during Homer E. Capehart's first run for Senate, he became known for saying "I have never been afraid of trouble.
 I have always had this slogan: If somebody hands you a lemon, make lemonade of it."

+A popular humorous 21st-century alternative version of the phrase, verging on sarcasm, is "When life gives you melons, you're dyslexic."

 In popular culture

 T-shirt using a twisted Spanish-language version of the proverb, an anti-proverb, to advertise a taqueria: "When life gives you lemons/limes, put it on a taco."

 Marketing

-A commercial for Super Bowl LV advertising Bud Light Seltzer Lemonade mentions 2020 being a "lemon of a years" (a reference to the COVID-19 pandemic) showing lemons literally falling from the sky.
-Someone was about to say the phrase but someone else cuts him off by saying they already knew it.
+A commercial for Super Bowl LV advertising Bud Light Seltzer Lemonade mentions 2020 being a "lemon of a year" (a reference to the COVID-19 pandemic) showing lemons literally falling from the sky.
+Someone was about to say the phrase but someone else cuts him off by saying they all already knew it.

+As the term can also be seen as a positive outcome of marketing, there are a few marketing agencies such as Make Lemonade in London who have adopted the phrase to represent their business.

 Music

+"El gran varón", a 1986 salsa song performed by Willie Colón, cites many popular proverbs, including the phrase: "Si del cielo te caen limones, aprende a hacer limonada" ("If lemons fall from the sky on you, learn to make lemonade").

-In 2008, Atmosphere titled their fifth studio album When Life Gives You Lemons, You Paint That Shit Gold, with reference to the original phrase.
+In 2008, American hip-hop group Atmosphere titled their fifth studio album When Life Gives You Lemons, You Paint That Shit Gold, with reference to the original phrase.

 In 2016, some music critics reported that Beyoncé's sixth studio album title, Lemonade, was a reference to the optimistic phrase, referring to the themes drawn in the album, and also with her promotions and marketing strategy for the project.
 Some journalists wrote that the speech delivered by the singer's grandmother-in-law Hattie White at the end of the song "Freedom" was a clear reference to the motto and inspired the album title.
 White said in the speech that "I had my ups and downs, but I always find the inner strength to pull myself up.
 I was served lemons, but I made lemonade".